mhprasanna-spec/EasyCRUD-Updated_k8s/README.md

 🎉 **EasyCRUD application is live and fully functional!**

-**enter the values on the portal the verify it by login into the RDS database**
+**Enter the values through the application portal and verify the data by logging into the RDS database**

 ```
 mysql -h <RDS_Endpoint> -u <username> -p<password>
 ```